joelgibson/IHecke/README.md

   - Added example of how to display left cells using Graphviz.
   - Added example of defining a new basis.
   - Added antispherical and spherical modules.
+  - Removed the `Parent` property from bases, and replaced it with `FreeModule`.
+This property can be accessed on a basis or element by the `FreeModule(...)` intrinsic.
 - Version 2021-08-18 (Current)
   - Initial release, supporting bases `Std`, `Can`, and `PCan` of the Hecke algebra, as well as cell computations.